 How to Prep Your Students for Arizona’s Academic Standards Assessments (AASA)

-Computer-based tests like AASA and AzSCI (and AzM2, previously) make use of technology-enhanced questions, so your students won’t just face a slew of multiple choice questions.
-They’ll be engaged with questions types like drag-and-drop, multiple selection, and equation creation, that take advantage of the unique capabilities of technology to assess your students’ understanding on a deeper level.
+Computer-based tests like AASA and AzSCI (and AzM2, previously) make use of technology-enhanced questions, so your students won’t just face a slew of multiple-choice questions.
+They’ll be engaged with question types like drag-and-drop, multiple selection, and equation creation that take advantage of technology’s unique capabilities to assess your students’ understanding on a deeper level.

 Access the AASA Practice Test in Edulastic

-They’ll also get a sense of the sort of content they’ll be tested on, and with every practice session, they’ll build confidence that will bolster their test performance.
+They’ll also get a sense of the content they’ll be tested on, and with every practice session, they’ll build confidence that will bolster their test performance.
 No test-taking butterflies here!